-Perhaps the very first thing to master if new to the guitar is tuning.
-It’s the first thing you should do when picking up a guitar, as regardless of your playing ability if the guitar is poorly tuned it’s just never going to sound good.
+Perhaps the very first thing to master if new to the guitar is tuning as regardless of your playing ability if the guitar is poorly tuned it’s just never going to sound great.

-Learning how to tune a guitar isn’t difficult, but there are a few traps to avoid ~ to save time, ensure tuning stability, prevent breaking strings, and even prevent injury (did I ever tell you about the time a broken high E string went right through the tip of my thumb 🙂
+Learning how to tune a guitar isn’t difficult, but there are a few traps to avoid ~ to save time, ensure tuning stability, prevent breaking strings, and even prevent injury (did I ever tell you about the time a broken string went through the tip of my thumb 🙂

 There are also those occasions when you may not have a tuner available.
 So, in the following article, we’re going to discuss the basics of tuning your acoustic guitar, (with and without a guitar tuner).
-We’ll also go over some lesser-known tips and tricks that help increase tuning stability and make you less likely to tremble with fear when tuning that high E string.
+We’ll also discuss some lesser-known tips and tricks that help increase tuning stability and make you less likely to tremble with fear when tuning that high E string.

 Guitar tuning – the basics